Join us on June 7th for our monthly adoption event at the Salinas Farmers Market where we'll have lots of new kittens and puppies too!

-All of Our Neighborhood Pet Project’s animals are in home foster care as we do not have a shelter building.
+All of Our Neighborhood Pet Project’s animals are in foster homes as we do not have a shelter building.
 Check out our adoptable cats and kittens below.
 Our animals are spayed/neutered, microchipped, and vaccinated prior to adoption.
 Our dog adoption fee is $200.
 Cat adoption fees are $125 for those over 6 months old and $150 for those 6 months old or younger.

 To adopt, please fill out our application and you will be contacted by a volunteer.